%s1 / %s2

 Credits:

-Julianna Dailey compiled our events calendar.
+Julianna Dailey compiled the events calendar

 Are you looking for a way to make a difference on environmental issues?
 Eco Report is looking for reporters, engineers, and segment producers who are passionate about reporting facts on how we’re all affected by global climate disruption and the ongoing assaults on our air, land and water.
 We also celebrate ecologists, tree huggers, soil builders and an assortment of champions who actively protect and restore our natural world, particularly those who are active in south central Indiana.
 All levels of experience and all ages are welcome, and we provide the training you’ll need.
 WFHB also offers internships.
 To volunteer for Eco Report, give us a call at (812) 323-1200, or e-mail us at: earth@wfhb.org.